ziesha-network/pelmeni-testnet/README.md

    ```

    **Note:** You can switch to CPU by removing the `--gpu` flag, but your chances of mining a block
-   will be very with a CPU executor!
+   will be very little with a CPU executor!

    (Note: The seed phrase for the executor account needs to be different from the
    seed you use for your node!
 The transaction fees of the Zero transactions processed